FabioHdez/Easy-VoiceOver/README.md

 ```
 $ cd ../Easy-VoiceOver
 $ pip install -r requirements.txt
-$ py main.py
+$ python main.py
 ```

 ## How to Use
-### Starting the Game
+### Selecting your topic and number of images
-* First enter the number of players and the name of each player.
+* Enter your topic of interest and the number of images you want to DOWNLOAD.
-* The first player will choose a starting piece.
+* The program will automatically create a folder called ```downloads/``` and download the images.
-* To choose a piece you need to input the index of your desired piece.

 ![Starting the game](https://i.imgur.com/v91OK1u.png?1)

-### The Game
-* The rules of the game are available at https://www.coololdgames.com/tile-games/dominoes/cuban/
-* Each turn you will be able to play a piece by inputting the index of your desired piece.
-* The image below shows the table, player's pieces and the turn number.
+### Delete Unwanted Pictures and set Duration
+* After downloading the images you need to go into the download folder and MANUALLY delete any image you do not want.
+* After you have MANUALLY deleted all the images you do not want type ```1``` on the command prompt.
+* After that select the duration of each image during the video.

 ![The game](https://i.imgur.com/gbS7zUb.png)

-### Winning the Game
+### Rendering the video
-* The game will end when none of the players can play any pieces or when a player runs out of pieces.
+* The program then will take a while to render your video.
+* The final video will be in the same directory of the project and will be called ```movie.mp4```